By April Wallace, Northwest Arkansas mama

 In short, we’ve given them bicycles easy to maneuver that are easily adjusted as they grow, helmets to protect them, plenty of opportunity and lots and lots of backup.
 Any time they ride, I’m never far away—ready to help right them, kiss boo boos, straighten helmets and send them back on their way.

 April Wallace is a stepmom to one smart, funny teenager, mama to two beautiful and curious baby boys and wife to a very kind and generous man.
-She spent the past decade as a news reporter, sometimes lifestyle writer, and recently left her job at the Arkansas Democrat-Gazette to be with her babies while they’re still babies.
 When she gets a few minutes to herself, April loves to run local trails and read fiction.
 For more of April’s posts on pregnancy, babies and toddlers, click here.